 You’ll need some Artefact cards or Post-It notes, some Sharpies, and a laptop to analyse the results.

 Start off by generating a longlist of adjectives that describe how your brand should be recognised.

 Next agree on which adjectives are most important to your brand.
 Tone of voice and branding documents are a great starting point.
 Agree on 5-6 adjectives to include in your test.

 Now create an opposing or related adjective to create a pair.
 For example, confident and reserved, premium and budget.

 To create the test, make a 1×7 grid.
 Add 1 adjective at either end of the grid, leaving the middle 5 blank.
 Repeat this for each pair.

-During the next round of usability testing include a BERT test at the end of the session.
+During the next round of usability testing include an ERT test at the end of the session.
 The participant works down the form selecting a point between the 2 adjectives that they feel best describes the ‘personality’ or ‘feel’ of the product.
-When testing with multiple concepts, include a BERT test for each one.
+When testing with multiple concepts, include an ERT test for each one.

 Once all the tests have been completed, enter the results into a spreadsheet.
 The analysis will show the strength of agreement across your participants.

 Now regroup and discuss the results.
 Which concept performed best?
 How did internal and external opinions differ?
-Focus on the worse performing adjectives in future design iterations.
+Focus on the worst performing adjectives in future design iterations.

 Download the spreadsheet here.